Messerschmitt Bf 110 operational history: Battle of Britain

 The Battle of Britain revealed the Bf 110's fatal weaknesses as a daylight fighter against single-engine aircraft.
 A relatively large aircraft, it lacked the agility of the Hurricane and Spitfire and was easily seen.
-Furthermore, although it had a higher top speed than contemporary RAF Hurricanes, it had poor acceleration.
+Furthermore, although it had a higher top speed than contemporary Royal Air Force (RAF) Hurricanes, it had poor acceleration.
 However, it was better suited as a long-range bomber escort than most other aircraft of the time, and did not have the problems of restricted range that hampered the Bf 109E.
 The design excelled at "high escort" where Bf-110 squadrons were sent well ahead of the bombers to clear the skies of enemy aircraft, using their speed and firepower advantages in diving attacks to counter the enemy's maneuverability, then breaking contact and climbing away, what the Americans would later call "Boom-and-Zoom."
 But the Bf-110 suffered greatly in "close escort," where they were forced to lumber alongside the slow bombers, taking away their tactical edge and forcing them to always respond to the attacking fighters, which were never taken by surprise and could easily avoid the attacks of the Zerstörer, and even turn the tables.
-This limitation of tactical flexibility greatly hampered the ability of the Bf 110 to counter enemy single-engine fighters on a level of parity.
+This limitation of tactical flexibility greatly hampered the ability of the Bf 110 to counter enemy single-engine fighters on a level of parity.Smith and Kay 1972, p.
+498.

 Hermann Göring's nephew, Hans-Joachim Göring, was a pilot with III./Zerstörergeschwader 76, flying the Messerschmitt Bf 110.
 He was killed in action on 11 July 1940, when his Bf 110 was shot down by Hurricanes of No. 87 Squadron RAF.
 His aircraft crashed into Portland Harbour.

 The worst day of the battle for the Bf 110 was 15 August 1940, when nearly 30 Bf 110s were shot down, the equivalent of an entire Gruppe.
 Between 16 and 17 August, 23 more were lost.

-The last day of August proved to be a rare success for the Messerschmitt Bf 110.
+The last day of August proved to be a rare success for the Bf 110.
 ZG 26 claimed 13 RAF fighters shot down, which "was not far off the mark", for three losses and five damaged.
 However, on 4 and 27 September, 15 Bf 110s were lost on each day.
 The Luftwaffe had embarked on the battle with 237 serviceable Bf 110s.
 223 were lost in the course of it.

 On 10 May 1941, in a strange episode in the aftermath of the Battle of Britain, Rudolf Hess, the deputy leader of the Nazi party, flew in a Bf 110 from Augsburg, north of Munich, to Scotland, apparently in an attempt to broker a peace deal between Germany and Great Britain.